Adult male and female sea turtles are equal in size.

 Sea turtles do not have an external ear opening.

 Like other turtles, sea turtles lack teeth.
 Jaw shape varies among species.
 Each species has a jaw shape adapted for its diet.

+A sea turtle’s large, bony shell provides protection from predation and abrasion.
 The dorsal (top) side of the shell is called the carapace.